Sault Ste. Marie (provincial electoral district)

 Sault Ste.
-Marie is a provincial electoral district in the Legislative Assembly of Ontario, representing the City of Sault Ste.
+Marie is a provincial electoral district in the Legislative Assembly of Ontario, representing the city of Sault Ste.
 Marie.

 History

 The riding was created in 1902 from part of Algoma East, and originally consisted of a large section of Algoma District from the boundary of Thunder Bay District to the mouth of the Echo River.
 It has essentially had the same boundaries (that of the city of Sault Ste.
 Marie) since the 1966 redistribution.

 Prior to 1996, Ontario was divided into the same electoral districts as those used for federal electoral purposes.
 They were redistributed whenever a readjustment took place at the federal level.

 In 2005, legislation was passed by the Legislature to divide Ontario into 107 electoral districts, beginning with the next provincial election in 2007.
 The eleven northern electoral districts, including Sault Ste.
 Marie, are those defined for federal purposes in 1996, based on the 1991 census (except for a minor boundary adjustment).
 The 96 southern electoral districts are those defined for federal electoral purposes in 2003, based on the 2001 census.
 Without this legislation, the number of electoral districts in northern Ontario would have been reduced from eleven to ten.

-As a result, the provincial electoral district consists solely of the City of Sault Ste.
-Marie, while the federal electoral district also includes Prince Township, the Rankin, Garden River, Goulais Bay and Obadjiwan reserves, and a portion of Unorganized North Algoma District extending north to the Montreal River.
+As a result, the provincial electoral district consists solely of the city of Sault Ste.
+Marie, while the federal electoral district also includes Prince Township, the Rankin, Garden River, Goulais Bay and Obadjiwan Indian reserves, and a portion of Unorganized North Algoma District extending north to the Montreal River.